cadevu/attendance/README.md

 `export FLASK_APP=app/webapp.py`
 # Create db
 ## Put your db credentials and app secret-key  in .env file and run
+### note: you have to download postgresql on your machine and create a user with createdb attribute
 `flask shell`

 `from app.webapp import app,db`